meleu/tdd-ruby/arrays-and-floats.md

 - amount of numbers: 3
 - **average**: 10 / 3 = **3.333...**

 If we want to write a test for this case, how many decimal digits should we use?
-Let's try with just 3 decimals:
+Let's see what happens with just 3 decimals:

 ```ruby
 def test_average_with_repeating_decimal